fedelopezar/con2primFactory/README.md

 # con2primFactory

+Suite of conservative to primitive algorithms, agnostic of the plasma model.

+See AsterX_Flat_idealFluid_Magnetized/ for an instantiation and test example.

-## Branch: AsterX
+## Current Branch: AsterX

-In this branch, virtual functions of parent class have been abandoned.
+In this branch, guided by GPU compatibility, virtual functions of the parent class have been abandoned.

-Instead, we define `con2prim` algorithms as templates for the different instances of the parent class.
+Instead, we define `con2prim` algorithms as templates functions for the different instances of the parent class.
-This is crucial for running on GPUs.

 Some code design is compromised, as now child classes must be defined in `con2primFactory.hxx`,